Human Rights

 Addressing & Remedying Grievances

 AT&T is committed to investigating and addressing human rights-related concerns from stakeholders, including customers, employees and suppliers.
-This commitment is referenced in our AT&T Consumer Service Agreement for wireless and internet customers, our Privacy Policies and our Principles of Conduct for Suppliers.
-Grievances are managed by the relevant business unit.
-We take the concerns of our many stakeholders seriously and work promptly to address them.
+This commitment is referenced in our Consumer Service Agreement for wireless and internet customers, our Privacy Notice and our Principles of Conduct for Suppliers.
+Grievances are promptly managed by the relevant business unit.

 Stakeholder Engagement

-We are committed to working with governments, industry, customers and civil society to promote human rights around the world in areas associated with our operations.
+We are committed to working with governments, industry groups, customers and civil society to protect human rights around the world in areas associated with our operations.
 We believe these issues merit a society-wide conversation, so we regularly engage with stakeholders to explain our point of view, share best practices, learn from our peers and identify industry-specific issues.
 We engage with groups such as:

 - BSR Human Rights Working Group (HRWG): AT&T is a member of BSR’s HRWG, which was created to develop a safe space for a cross-sector group of companies to openly share best practices, challenges, questions and experiences around implementing the U.N.
 Guiding Principles on Business and Human Rights.

-- Center for Democracy & Technology (CDT): AT&T is an active supporter of CDT.
-We regularly participate in CDT’s free expression working group as well as a number of its other formal and informal working groups addressing issues that affect human rights and freedom of expression on the internet.
+- Center for Democracy & Technology (CDT): AT&T regularly participates in CDT’s free-expression working group as well as several of CDT’s other formal and informal working groups addressing issues that affect human rights and freedom of expression on the internet.

 - Global e-Sustainability Initiative (GeSI): Since 2012, AT&T has participated in GeSI’s Human Rights Working Group to pursue a practical means of implementing the U.N.
 Guiding Principles on Business and Human Rights across the information and communications technology (ICT) sector, which includes internet providers, telecoms and manufacturers.
 The working group is also coordinating GeSI’s involvement in the European Commission’s project to develop human rights guidance for the ICT sector.

 - Internet Governance Forum (IGF): AT&T participates in the multistakeholder process with the IGF that has historically governed the internet.
-During these meetings, the company advocates against local data storage mandates and other impediments to the free flow of information.
+During these meetings, we advocate against local data storage mandates and other impediments to the free flow of information.

 - National Center for Missing & Exploited Children (NCMEC): AT&T is committed to cooperating with local, state and federal law enforcement and child protection organizations, such as NCMEC, in their efforts to protect children online and to pursue child predators and those engaged with online child sexual abuse material.